-The reduction in profitability is primarily driven by reduced net administration fees.
+The reduction in profitability is primarily driven by an increase in operating expenses in support of business development.

 A.2.2.
 Risk fees net of reinsurance

 Risk fees are the element of policy charges that relate to mortality risk and the payment of death risk benefits.
 The table below details the risk fees earned net of reinsurance.